alphatroya/assetmate-cli/README.md

 ## Add image

-Add a new pdf or svg resource to the Assets.xcassets folder.
+Add a new pdf or svg (standalone or zip archived) resource to the Assets.xcassets folder.

 ## Convert alpha